anoma/vamp-ir/README.md

 | Vamp-IR | `729.47 s` | Memory Failiure | X        |
 | Halo2   | //         | `160.36 s`      | `1.03 s` |

-We re-run the with a device that has 128GB of RAM and these are the reuslts:
+We re-run the with a device that has 128GB of RAM and these are the results:

 |         | `Compile` | `Prove`    | `Verify` |
 |:--------|:----------|:-----------|:---------|